joannakl/cs102/projects/project2.markdown

 The three types of queries are:

 - `name KEYWORD`
-- `name KEYWORD1 class KEYWORD2`
+- `name KEYWORD class CLASS`
-- `name KEYWORK1 state KEYWORD2`
+- `name KEYWORD state STATE`
-- `name KEYWORD1 class KEYWORD2 state KEYWORD3`
+- `name KEYWORD class CLASS state STATE`
+- `name KEYWORD state STATE class CLASS`

-In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `name Mianus`, `name Mianus class reservoir`, `name Mianus state NY` or `name Mianus class Reservoir state NY`.
+In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `name Mianus`, `name Mianus class reservoir`, `name Mianus state NY`, `name Mianus state NY class reservoir NY` or `name Mianus class Reservoir state NY`.
+You can assume that `KEYWORD`, `CLASS` and `STATE` are always single words with no white space characters.
+(Consider it an extra challenge in parsing if there could be multi-word phrases in each query.)

 Correct state name specification should use its two letter abbreviation.